Honey: History

 Honey collection is an ancient activity, long preceding the honey bee's domestication; this traditional practice is known as honey hunting.
 A Mesolithic rock painting in a cave in Valencia, Spain, dating back at least 8,000 years, depicts two honey foragers collecting honey and honeycomb from a wild bees' nest.
 The figures are depicted carrying baskets or gourds, and using a ladder or series of ropes to reach the nest.
 Humans followed the greater honeyguide bird to wild beehives; this behavior may have evolved with early hominids.
 The oldest known honey remains were found in Georgia during the construction of the Baku–Tbilisi–Ceyhan pipeline: archaeologists found honey remains on the inner surface of clay vessels unearthed in an ancient tomb, dating back between 4,700 and 5,500 years.
 In ancient Georgia, several types of honey were buried with a person for journeys into the afterlife, including linden, berry, and meadow-flower varieties.

 The first written records of beekeeping are from ancient Egypt, where honey was used to sweeten cakes, biscuits, and other foods and as a base for unguents in Egyptian hieroglyphs.
 The dead were often buried in or with honey in Egypt, Mesopotamia and other regions.
 Bees were kept at temples to produce honey for temple offerings, mummification and other uses.

+In southern Illyria (present day Albania), the Iron Age Illyrian tribe of the Abroi were known for preparing mead, a wine from honey, as documented by Hecataeus of Miletus in the 6th century BCE.

 In ancient Greece, honey was produced from the Archaic to the Hellenistic periods.
-In 594 BC, beekeeping around Athens was so widespread that Solon passed a law about it: "He who sets up hives of bees must put them 300 ft away from those already installed by another".
+In 594 BCE, beekeeping around Athens was so widespread that Solon passed a law about it: "He who sets up hives of bees must put them 300 ft away from those already installed by another".
 Greek archaeological excavations of pottery located ancient hives.
 According to Columella, Greek beekeepers of the Hellenistic period did not hesitate to move their hives over rather long distances to maximize production, taking advantage of the different vegetative cycles in different regions.
 The spiritual and supposed therapeutic use of honey in ancient India was documented in both the Vedas and the Ayurveda texts.

-Biblical references include the description of Israel as the "land of milk and honey".
-The Book of Proverbs says, "Eat honey, my son, for it is good" (Prov.
-24:13), but also, "It is not good to eat much honey" (Prov.
-25:27).
-Early Christians used honey as a symbol of spiritual perfection in christening ceremonies.
-St. John the Baptist was said to have sustained himself on a diet of honey and locusts.